devpro/five-min-talks/slides/automated-testing-101.md

 # Objectives

-What can be achieved with the right approach?
+What can be achieved with automated testing?

 - 🎯 **Focus** on the real added value
 - 🚀 **Reduce** the Time To Market